Skip to main content

 • Pellet Therapy ∞ Long-acting testosterone pellets can provide sustained release, with Anastrozole considered when appropriate to manage estrogen levels.

-These hormonal optimization strategies, while not direct neurological treatments, can indirectly support by restoring systemic balance.
+These hormonal optimization strategies, while not direct neurological treatments, can indirectly support brain health by restoring systemic balance.
 Hormones influence neurotransmitter systems, reduce inflammation, and support neuronal integrity, all of which are vital for cognitive function.

 Peptide therapies offer precise biological signaling, potentially complementing traditional neurological care by addressing cellular function.